-Hotel chief engineers may also act as managers of maintenance workers, and these professionals hire, train, and mentor staff.
+Hotel chief engineers may also manage maintenance workers and participate in hiring, training and mentoring staff.
 For example, a chief hotel engineer may train a worker on how to properly install a faucet.
 Additionally, hotel chief engineers may evaluate a staff member's cumulative performance, noting areas for improvement.
 Lastly, hotel chief engineers budget material and labor expenses and submit these assessments to the hotel manager.

 Maintenance workers who hold a high school diploma and have several years of experience may advance to become hotel chief engineers.
 Qualified workers typically have gained extensive experience with installing and troubleshooting electrical switches, operating boilers, and repairing appliances.
 Additional requirements may include some prior supervisory experience.

-The U.S. Bureau of Labor Statistics cites that only licensed individuals may service and operate boilers (www.bls.gov).
+The U.S. Bureau of Labor Statistics, or BLS, cites that only licensed individuals may service and operate boilers.
 Boiler license (stationary engineer license) requirements generally include work experience and completion of a state exam.
 Because boilers range in size and output, licenses are typically tiered and strictly state the boiler type, size, and work an engineer may perform.
 As engineers gain experience with lower output boilers, they may apply for a license to service and operate higher output units.